iborozan/solar/README.md

 - Direct Horizontal Irradiance
 - Global Horizontal Irradiance

-and 76859 data points were used for training, validation, model selection and evaluation on the test set (for more details about the model and the analysis performd see the [technical report](./notebooks/solar_eda_and_technical_report.ipynb)).
+and 76859 data points were used for training, validation, model selection and evaluation on the test set (for more details about the model and the analysis performed see the [technical report](./notebooks/solar_eda_and_technical_report.ipynb)).

 ## Web app